 TCU routs La.
-Tech 52-10 in added finale for regular season
+Tech 52-10, Bulldogs QB has serious leg injury

+Anthony, who threw for Louisiana Tech’s only touchdown, was shown talking on a cell phone while lying on the field before teammates crowded around to greet him as he was put on a stretcher and taken off on a cart.
+Anthony flashed several thumbs-up signs while fighting his emotions as he left the field.
+Holtz said his parents were with him at a hospital.

+“All he kept saying is he loves his teammates,” Holtz said.
+“He appreciates them, the way they wrapped their arms around him, how much he loves being part of this team.
+It was a hard thing as a coach to sit there and see one of your players go through an injury like that.”

-FORT WORTH, Texas (AP) — Max Duggan ran for his 10th touchdown and connected on a scoring throw of 70-plus yards for the second consecutive game, leading TCU to a 52-10 rout of Louisiana Tech on Saturday night.
+Duggan ran for his 10th touchdown and connected on a scoring throw of 70-plus yards for the second consecutive game, a 76-yarder to freshman Quentin Johnston.
+The other was a 71-yard go-ahead toss to Derius Davis in last week’s 29-22 victory over then-No. 19 Oklahoma State.

-The game was added as the regular-season finale for both teams.
-The only nonconference game for the Horned Frogs gave them the full 10 games under Big 12 guidelines in the pandemic-altered season.

 Freshman Zach Evans had a 75-yard touchdown run on the first play of the second half for a 38-0 lead and finished with 130 yards rushing and two scores as TCU (6-4) won for the fifth time in six games after a 1-3 start.
+The only nonconference game for the Horned Frogs allowed them to play the full 10-game schedule under the Big 12’s pandemic guidelines.

+“The bottom line is we’ve gotten better,” said Gary Patterson, who completed his 20th regular season as TCU’s coach.
+“I think the younger guys, like I told them in pregame, they’ve all grown up.
+The guys in that room are much stronger, much more mature than they were when we started back in August.”

-Aaron Allen threw the first of two interceptions on his first play and lost a fumble two possessions later after replacing starter Luke Anthony in the rotating quarterback system for the Bulldogs (5-4), leading to a pair of TCU touchdowns.
+Aaron Allen threw the first of two interceptions on his first play and lost a fumble two possessions later after replacing Anthony, who has been the starter in the rotating quarterback system for the Bulldogs (5-4).

-Anthony, who played high school football in Fort Worth, threw for Louisiana Tech’s only touchdown before going down with an apparently severe lower right leg injury late in the fourth quarter.

-The graduate transfer from Abilene Christian was shown talking on a cell phone while lying on the field before teammates crowded around to greet him as he was put on a stretcher and taken off on a cart.
-Anthony flashed several thumbs-up signs while fighting his emotions as he left the field.

 Duggan’s 5-yard run for the Horned Frogs’ first TD — the sophomore’s 16th career rushing score — came after Allen’s pass went through the hands of Griffin Hebert and was intercepted by C.J.
 Ceasar, who returned it to the Louisiana Tech 8.
 Ceasar, who grew up in Louisiana, intercepted Allen again in the second half.